simogiovannini/DLA-lab2/README.md

 ![image](https://github.com/simogiovannini/DLA-lab2/assets/53260220/9421096c-1118-487e-9534-70e20c740b12)

+it can be seen that the attempt was more unsuccessful than the previous one in that, at 500 epochs, only a very slight decrease in the loss function is noted and that the accuracy still stands at 26 percent, which is totally equivalent to choosing an answer randomly.
+The model trained in this way is completely ineffective.

 ## Requirements
 You can use the `requirements.txt` file to create the conda environment to run the code in this repository.